 TIP: We teach you to observe from actual subjects and this is an important training and foundation that anyone who wants to learn painting would need to do!

 Where & How Do I Sign Up?

-If you are eager to embark on your art journey with us, sign up for Oil Painting or our MOST POPULAR Art Immersion 24 + 2 sessions course ONLINE, or call us and visit our Studio to have a chat with us to enquire and sign up for the course that works best for you!
+If you are eager to embark on your art journey with us, sign up for Oil Painting or our MOST POPULAR Art Immersion 24 + 2 sessions course ONLINE, call us or visit our Studio to have a chat with us to enquire and sign up for the course that works best for you!
 Once you have signed up online with your payment, we will send you an email to schedule your first lesson and other lesson schedules.
 Please note that you may come in during ANY SESSIONS (refer to below), however, there may be some sessions that are full, so it would be best to check with us!
 Our lesson schedules are flexible, so you may attend more than one lesson per week – as you please!

 Beginner Oil Painting class will involve 24-36 classes and within these sessions, you will be able to learn 1) Basic theory of oil painting, familiarise yourself with the use of oil painting tools, understand oil painting developments, oil painting techniques and brief introduction to various brushworks.
 In the beginner’s class, students will complete painting a combination of flowers (sunflower, trumpetflowers, lavender and yellow roses) with fruits or ceramic bowls or earthen jars with beige fabric as a background.
 Through these few oil paintings, you will learn about the correct proportion and perspective of the still life placed in front of you and also apply the correct colour for both the subjects and the surrounding colour around the still life settings.